 Disease states are associated with some sort of chronic inflammation.
 Inflammation can lead to disease and disease can lead to inflammation.
 If you have read any of my works, you probably learned that microbes can cause different types of inflammatory or anti-inflammatory reactions.
 You also learned that in general, pathogenic or opportunistic organisms elicit an inflammatory response at some level, and that in general, probiotics either invoke a localized, generally beneficial inflammatory reaction and/or an overall anti-inflammatory reaction to calm down the body’s aggressive response.

 What you may not have pieced together is that microbes can in and of themselves produce substances which then cause our body’s reactions, or they can interact with our genes to cause certain chemicals to be expressed.
 Remember that the “genome” is all the genetic material of an organism.
 It is the approximately 35,000 genes, or special segments of DNA, that control every aspect of your body.
 These genes interact with your internal and external environments (including your microbiomes!) and create the person you are today.
 Your genes communicate with probiotics, and probiotics communicate with your genes.
 And the probiotics sense and communicate with each other and with other organisms on and inside you.
-Therefore, probiotics can affect your epigenome and how your genome works.
+Therefore, probiotics can affect your epigenome and how your genome works so there is definitely a genetics and probiotics connection.

 The epigenome is more complicated than the genome alone and the roles probiotics play depends on the microbe involved and the situation it finds itself in.
 The gut epigenome, then, has a very influential effect on how some genes are expressed.